tstreamDOTh/firebase-swiss/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Use Help > Report Issue to prefill these. -->
 - Firebase Swissknife Version:
-- Browser:
+- Node Version:
-- Browser Version:
+- Firebase Functions Version:

 Steps to Reproduce:

 1.
 2.

-Does this issue occur when all extensions are disabled?: Yes/No